javiersantos/AppUpdater/README.md

   <a target="_blank" href="http://patreon.com/javiersantos" title="Donate using Patreon"><img src="https://img.shields.io/badge/patreon-donate-yellow.svg" /></a>
 </p>

-<p align="center">Android Library that checks for updates on Google Play, GitHub, Amazon or F-Droid.
-This library notifies your apps' updates by showing a Material dialog, Snackbar or notification.</p>
+<p align="center">Android Library that checks for updates on Google Play, GitHub, Amazon, F-Droid or your own server.
+This library notifies your apps' updates by showing a Material dialog, Snackbar or notification.
+Check out the <a href="https://github.com/javiersantos/AppUpdater/wiki">wiki</a>.</p>

 ## Sample Project
 You can download the latest sample APK from Google Play: